jaydenlin/node-async-require-loader/README.md

 It's a new node moudle.

 ###### Step 3.
 Set up the preParser in webpack.config.js
-Use the sigle quote for the querString that you added.
+To use the preParser that you added, set the `preParser=anyNameYouWant`
 ```js
     module: {
         loaders: [{